ONDC-Official/rsf-utility/README.md

 ---

 *RSF Utility is an official tool for ONDC network participants to streamline settlement and reconciliation operations.
+This README reflects the actual implemented features and current system state.
 For complete documentation and support, please refer to the comprehensive guides in the [docs/](docs/) directory.*

+**Last Updated**: August 22, 2025 - Synchronized with codebase implementation **Implementation Status**: Production Ready - Complete system with all core features implemented